 Or you might choose to support one of the primary organizations providing broader sorts of assistance in Ukraine, such as:

 Of course, if you have direct contact with anyone in Ukraine, it obviously makes sense to try to get in touch and offer support, whether financial or by directing them to authoritative sources of information.
-Also see the Department of State's page of Information for Nationals of Ukraine.
+You might also find useful information on the Department of State's United With Ukraine page.